There are many incredible hikes in Tenerife, that it would be a real pity to miss out on them while on the island.

 One of the nicest hikes in Tenerife is the 14 km coastal walk from Los Crisitanos to Las Galletas, right at the doorsteps of the biggest tourist resorts on the island.
 It goes through some beautiful nature reserves and offers incredible views of the south coast.
 The trail starts in Casa Carolina, an old villa on the sea front; it goes past the beach and towards Montaña Guaza – a protected natural area.
 There is a trail on the right which is less known and goes towards the cliffs.

 Once there, the trail goes around the plateau through a rocky landscape surrounded by cactus.
-It eventually goes down through a steep slope towards Palm Mar, through the nature reserve of Malpais de la Rasca, where there’s the beautiful lighthouse.
-From there, the trail goes all the way to Las Galletas, a lovely fishing port, crossing some banana plantations and abandoned fields.
-It’s one of the nicest excursions in Tenerife.
+It eventually goes down through a steep slope towards Palm Mar, through the nature reserve of Malpais de la Rasca, where there’s a beautiful lighthouse.
+From there, it goes all the way to Las Galletas, a lovely fishing port, crossing some banana plantations and abandoned fields.

 Las Montañas Negras